 First, let’s look at commuting.
 No doubt about it, the mid-sized CBR500R works very well as a commuter.

 Thanks to the quality Honda build and a frugal engine, the Honda CBR500R makes a great daily ride.
-It’s powerful enough to keep up with traffic on the main roads and light enough to filter through traffic, where allowed — as well as being narrow to filter through traffic at the lights.
+It’s powerful enough to keep up with traffic on the main roads and light enough to filter through traffic, where allowed — as well as being narrow enough to filter through traffic at the lights.

 Add in a comfortable riding position, excellent fuel consumption averaging over 3.5 litres / 100 km (67 mpg US) and the Honda CBR500R is a near-flawless commuter, unlikely to ever let you down unless you completely omit to maintain it.

 Although there is only 35 kW / 47 bhp on tap, the Honda CBR500R revs out nicely and encourages you to use the throttle.
 Riding at highway/motorway speed limits is not a problem (depending on where you live!), with enough power left to quickly accelerate and overtake, though you might want to drop a gear.

 Top speed on the baby CBR is around 180 km/h or 110, so not earth-shattering, but quick enough for most — even on track days.
 Of course, the last 20 km/h don’t arrive too quickly.